 The resource to reserve conversion was done using the Mine 2-4D optimisation software package to select the optimum economic cut subject to the geological, geotechnical and trackless mining constraints.

-New UG2 and Merensky geological and grade models generated during this financial year have been used in the current mineral resource and reserve statements.
-The entire Merensky reef was modelled in the 2010 resource update.
+UG2 and Merensky geological and grade models generated in 2010 have been used in the current mineral resource and reserve statements.

 UG2 Mineral Resources